ted-tanner/entries-backend/Readme.md

 * Unit tests!
 * Update readme documentation
   - Add a section for the job scheduler
-* Should email address in auth token be AES-GCM encrypted with a server secret and a nonce of the expiration time?
 * White paper

 ### Do it later